 Section 5.
 Meetings will be conducted in accordance with these Bylaws and Robert's Rules of Order.

 Section 6.
-At a4a meetings, a majority of the members present shall constitute a quorum for the purposes of passing any motions that require voting.
-At Leadership Team meetings, seven members shall constitute a quorum.
+At a4a membership meetings, a majority of the members present shall constitute a quorum for the purposes of passing any motions that require voting.
+At Leadership Team meetings, at least 50% of the Team members shall constitute a quorum.

 Section 1.
 Effective date

 These bylaws shall be in effect immediately upon their adoption.

 Section 2.
 Amendments.

 Following a 30-day notice period, the bylaws may be amended by a 2/3 vote of the members present and voting at a regular or special a4a meeting.
 Proposed amendments shall be submitted to the Chairperson in writing for review by the Leadership Team for consistency with the purposes of a4a.
 Each proposal shall include a brief justification for the proposed amendment.
 At least 75% of the Leadership Team must vote for approval in order for any proposed amendment to be nominated for consideration by the a4a membership

 A Bylaws Committee appointed by the Chairperson shall review these bylaws at least biannually and shall recommend amendments as required.

 ADOPTED AT A MEETING OF THE ALLIANCE4ACTION ON October20, 2019.

 Mary (Polly) Daly